Police say suspected rebels fatally shot 3 men in Kashmir

-SRINAGAR, India (AP) — Police say suspected militants have shot and killed three men in Indian-controlled Kashmir.
+SRINAGAR, India (AP) — Suspected militants shot and killed three men in Indian-controlled Kashmir, police said on Tuesday.

-Police said on Tuesday a group of three suspected insurgents overnight fired at three local men at a close range in the main town of Baramulla.
+Three suspected insurgents fired at the three local men overnight in the main town of Baramulla, police said.
+The victims, in the age range of 20 to 25, were shot at close range and died instantly.

+Baramulla is some 60 kilometers (37 miles) in the west of Srinagar, the main city of the Indian-controlled portion of Kashmir.

 No rebel group has claimed responsibility for the deaths of the men.